HAUSCRTech/example/README.md

 Close this for now, since *you should avoid having this open while editing locally*.
 Edit the file `Code.js` inside the `Code` directory by adding a line that inserts your name into the spreadsheet at the cell below the most recent person to edit the code.
-Then, from the Code directory, run `clasp push`, which takes your local code and puts it on the Google Script editor.
+Also put your GitHub username in the cell.
+Then, from the Code directory, run `clasp push`, which takes your local code and puts it on the Google
+Script editor.
 You can then run `clasp open` and click the Play button to actually run the code.
 The result is visible in [this spreadsheet](https://docs.google.com/spreadsheets/d/1M-3v2b4eGb736QOrQ1AY6pcC8lQJkqyy9vAXK2Wjn9w/edit#gid=0).
 Note that running
 `clasp push` is not sufficient for collaborative development.
 If you are happy